zdravkov/kendo-docs/howto/declarative_initialization.md

 ---
-nav_title: Use Kendo UI Declarative Initialization
+title: Use Kendo UI Declarative Initialization
-title: Kendo UI Declarative Initialization | Kendo UI Docs
+page_title: Kendo UI Declarative Initialization | Kendo UI Docs
 description: Learn how to use Kendo UI Declarative Initialization both with and without the MVVM framework.
 ---